robang74/redfishos/forum/quick-start-guide.md

 * [LocalGsmNlpBackend, a UnifiedNlp location provider for local GSM database](https://f-droid.org/packages/org.fitchfamily.android.gsmlocation/)
 * [Déjà Vu, a local RF based backend for the µg with Mobile/cell and WLAN/WiFi](https://f-droid.org/packages/org.fitchfamily.android.dejavu/)
 * [NominatimNlpBackend, a UnifiedNlp geocoding provider MapQuest Nominatim](https://f-droid.org/packages/org.microg.nlp.backend.nominatim/)
 Then open the `UnifiedNlp` app, do the self-check and configure and active all the services.

-Then open the `microG Settings` app, in Location menu switch on all every option.
+Then open the `microG Settings` app, in the Location menu switch on all every option.

-Install `GPSinfo` app from `Chum` market because the one in the Jolla market can be outdated (cfr. update #1), switch on the `GPS` and test it outdoor.
+Install `GPSinfo` app from `Chum` market because the one in the Jolla market can be outdated (cfr. update #1), switch on the `GPS` and test it outdoors.

 **freezing issue**